pinentry - phpMan

 S: OK

-`Enable a passphrase quality indicator'
+'Enable a passphrase quality indicator'

 Adds a quality indicator to the GETPIN window.
 This indicator is

 updated as the passphrase is typed.
-The clients needs to
+The clients needs to implement

-values will be displayed in red.
+displayed in red.

 C: SETQUALITYBAR